About the Response Innovation Lab

 We believe that by collaborating at a project, country and international level, together we can meet humanitarian needs more efficiently and effectively.
 The Response Innovation Lab supports generates context-appropriate solutions, helping innovations achieve appropriate widespread use and sustainability.

-The RIL partners with international NGOs, academic institutions, governments, private sector, local and international innovators, and affected populations to improve humanitarian innovation knowledge, skills and practice, ensuring approaches that are effective, resilience oriented, safe and empowering.
+The RIL is a global collaboration which supports organisations working on humanitarian innovation in a humanitarian context.
+Its founding members include World Vision, Save the Children, Oxfam, George Washington University and Civic.
+RIL members partner with international NGOs, academic institutions, governments, private sector, local and international innovators, and affected populations to improve humanitarian innovation knowledge, skills and practice, ensuring approaches that are effective, resilient, safe and empowering.
 We develop a culture that supports innovation when and where it’s needed while being open to change, embracing experimentation and learning from failure.
 We mitigate risk by being grounded in evidence, informed by operational excellence, and led by humanitarian principles and ethics.